Taking healthcare where it needs (TH-WIN)

 James Fleck, MD, PhD: Anticancerweb 29 (01), 2023

 TH-WIN identifies precise and confident patient’s clinical data records as the cornerstone for a well-succeeded integration of PHC and HCHC.
 The record should be standardized, hopefully using a global semantics.
 New ontologies are in advanced stage of implementation, which would provide a healthcare paradigm shift in electronic-personal health records (www.ephr.org), which would make them globally available.
-Currently, INTLEKT metadata proposed the Information Economy MetaLanguage (IEML) for modelling complex human systems.
-It came out as a result of many years on fundamental research (https://intlekt.io/).
-IEML has a semantic expressive power of a natural language, has the syntax of a regular language, is unambiguous and computable.
 A joint effort of physicians and IT professionals would result in proper program and device implementations.
 The generated large amount of clinical data (Big Data) could be processed by artificial intelligence (AI), that would provide a new scientific methodology for AI-oriented algorithms, both for clinical and administrative purposes.
 State-of-the art medical knowledge could be universally available and a collective intelligence effort could orient point-of-care decision making, filling out the imprecise gap, currently observed in a PHC-HCHC variable intersection area (VIA) of any healthcare system.
 VIA work-up can be customized for different communities, states and countries fulfilling patient’s needs and rights.
 Referral and counter-referral would be based on telemedicine and telemetry.

 The proposal presented by the author aims to integrate Primary Health Care (PHC) and High Complexity Health Centers (HCHC) by standardizing and analyzing patients' clinical data, with the goal of improving the quality of care and fighting inequalities in the health system.
 Additionally, the implementation of ontologies and artificial intelligence technologies could facilitate access to and management of this data.
 However, the text does not discuss the feasibility and practical challenges of implementing this proposal.
 It is important to consider that improving the healthcare system depends not only on technological advances but also on public policies and adequate investments to value and train the professionals involved.